danzat/bugs/Log/Readme.md

 However nice it is to have the location of the error pointed out to you, it's not too useful as I did not know what to look for, I needed some more focus.

-The stacktrace does tell us that the problem was that it could not run the command `chmod`.
-Seeing that the name of the classes are `ProcessBuilder` and `UNIXProcess`, and the function is `forkAndExec`, I assumed it did not mean the `chmod` system call, but the commandline utility `/system/bin/chmod`.
+The stack-trace does tell us that the problem was that it could not run the command `chmod`.
+Seeing that the name of the classes are `ProcessBuilder` and `UNIXProcess`, and the function is `forkAndExec`, I assumed it did not mean the `chmod` system call, but the command-line utility `/system/bin/chmod`.

-It seemed odd that this utility will be missing, moreso odd that it did not seem to pose a problem in release.
+It seemed odd that this utility will be missing, more so odd that it did not seem to pose a problem in release.
 But I tried anyway, I launched a shell on the device and tried to run `chmod`.
 It worked, of course.

 I figured that if any of the `exec*` family system calls was called, I should be able to see it in the logs, as we have hooks on them and logs before calling the original `exec`.
 Sort of like this: